rackerlabs/rax_rails_tutorial/README.md

 The Rackspace Cloud has a control panel that allows you to create new cloud servers, save cloud server images, and many other features related to managing your Rackspace cloud account.
 But did you know that you can build your own control panel with Rails?

 In this tutorial, we will walk you through the creation of a simple Rails application that will allow you to manage your servers.
-Our goal is to get you thinking about how you can help streamline your own operations by building your own custom dashboard.
+Our goal is to get you thinking about how you can help streamline your operations by building a custom dashboard.

-Part 1 of the tutorial will show you how to write the Rails application.
-Part 2 will walk you through the steps required to deploy the application on a Rackspace Cloud server.
+This tutorial will show you how to write the Rails application.
+There is also a Depolyment Tutorial that will walk you through the steps required to deploy an application on a Rackspace Cloud server.

 ###Who is This Tutorial for?

 This tutorial requires a basic understanding of Rails development.
-If you’ve done an introductory tutorial, you should be able to follow along just fine.
+While this is an intermediate level app, if you’ve done an introductory tutorial or read one of the many introductory books on Rails, you should be able to follow along just fine.
 If you want to brush up on some of the required skills, here are some good resources:

 **Ruby** - Why's Poignant Guide to Ruby - [http://mislav.uniqpath.com/poignant-guide/book/](http://mislav.uniqpath.com/poignant-guide/book/)